-The Power of Place - West study primarily considers two net-zero scenarios, a 'high electrification' scenario and a 'renewables only' scenario, to supply the 1.7 to 2.5 terawatts of clean energy resources to power the West, economy-wide, in 2050.
-These two scenarios represent the economy-wide decarbonization approaches most frequently considered in state and federal policy settings.
+The Power of Place - West study primarily considers two net-zero scenarios, a 'high electrification' scenario and a 'renewables only' scenario, to supply the 1.7 to 2.5 terawatts of clean energy and fuels needed to power the west, economy-wide, in 2050.
+These two scenarios represent the economywide decarbonization approaches most frequently considered in state and federal policy settings.
 These scenarios are not predictive.
 Each scenario illustrates different decarbonization approaches that can be used to identify policies and processes needed to achieve net-zero.